programminghistorian/ph-submissions/en/drafts/originals/shiny-leaflet-newspaper-map-tutorial.md

 Next you need to write the logic to create an object which will be displayed in the UI.
 This has two parts.
 First, you'll create a *reactive element*, which, as explained above, is a special object which will listen for changes to the user input, and remake itself as necessary.
 Second, you'll create an *output* which will contain the interactive map itself.

-### Create the reactive for the leaflet map
+### Create the reactive for the Leaflet map

 First, create the reactive element.
 In this case, it will be a special type of geographic dataset called a *simple features object*.
 This format has been covered in a previous *Programming Historian* lesson, ['Using Geospatial Data to Inform Historical Research in R'](/en/lessons/geospatial-data-analysis).

 Whenever the user changes the variables in the date slider in any way, your app will run through a set of commands:

 -   Filter the title list to the set of dates selected by the user